kodaneflash/sfh/CONTRIBUTING.md

 ## Database

 We've got SQLite and Prisma set up.
-Learn about the schema and learn more aboutn what commands you can run in `./prisma/schema.prisma`.
+Learn about the schema and learn more about what commands you can run in `./prisma/schema.prisma`.

 One common command you might need to run is to re-seed the database: